spydx/equinor-ctf-2024/writeups/web/Shop 6/Iku-toppene/README.md

 }
 ```

-or alternatively, with no FormData at all:
+Or alternatively, with no FormData at all:

 ```tsx
 "use server";